robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

 ### Displaying Items

-Now that we have the ability to save our items, we need to be able to display the current list with options to complete or delete a todo item.
+Now that we have the ability to save our items, we need to be able to display the current list

 <h4 class="exercise-start">
-    <b>Exercise</b>: Add TodoService Get All
+    <b>Exercise</b>: Get Todo Items
 </h4>

-Next we need to add a getAll function to our TodoService that does an http get to our API to get all of the todo items.
+First thing we need to do is add a function to the todo service to get the list of todo items.

 1. Open the src\app\shared\services\todo.service.ts file